antoniomourao/calculate-amounts/README.md

 ```

 #.NET Core Project
-Changed proxy.conf.js and set context to "api":
+In order to have the controllers working it was required to changed this file 'ClientApp/proxy.conf.js' and set context to "api":
 ```js
     context: [
       "/api",